RemRinRamChi/accel-point-click/README.md

 Now you can begin using the library!

 ## Changes from Project Plan
-- Added position-control of accelerometer-based pointer
+* Added position-control of accelerometer-based pointer
-- Demo application which is used for testing now demonstrates the library with 3 different scenarios (Wikipedia page, Number dial pad, Keyboard) instead of a screen with circular button targets of different clusterings (distance away from another button) and sizes.
+* Demo application now demonstrates the library with 3 different scenarios (Wikipedia page, Number dial pad, Keyboard)
+    * Instead of a screen with circular button targets of different clusterings (distance away from another button) and sizes.
+    * Demo application is still used for testing, so the independent variables {Target Size, Clustered} will change to {Scenario}.